Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 of a target.
 Range rate is indicated with the counter-clockwise edge of the Vc gap, which will display at 12 o'clock when [AIM-7](../stores/air_to_air/aim_7.md) or (../stores/air_to_air/aim_9.md) is selected.
-The aim dot and range rate circle display the inidcations for a stationary target at 1 mile range, with a 0.56 inch diameter ASE circle, representing a 12 foot per second radius.
+The aim dot and range rate circle display the inidcations for a stationary target at 1-mile range, with a 0.56 inch diameter ASE circle, representing a 12 foot per second radius.
 The range rate indicates 0 +/- 300 knots.

 The CAA test sequence is entered with either crewmember actuating the nosewheel steering button.